gusuccc/LEAD/README.md

     ```python AACF/generation/amazon_emb.py```

-Prompt file is stored in `AAACF\instruction` and can be modified according to different data sets.
+Prompt file is stored in `LEAD\instruction` and can be modified according to different data sets.

 ## Quick Start
 If you want to implement CGAN network alone: